Think you’re allergic to a drug? Think again — it may be a side effect.

 Many people may self-diagnose an allergy to a medication when they have experienced an undesirable reaction to it.
 But what is it that makes people think that’s the case — why don’t more of us suspect a side effect?
-What separates allergies from side effects?
+How do you know if it’s an allergy or a side effect?

 It can be hard to tease out the differences, but it’s important to know.
 If it’s a side effect you might be able to manage or minimize the side effects and benefit from the medicine.
 If you’re allergic to a medicine, you can’t use it, even if it’s the most effective drug for your illness.